Skip to main content

 DS102 40x50x10

 2. 3.
-Once the test was completed, the system was disassembled and it was observed that, in the housings where the parts without the anti-extrusion ring were installed, gasket remains appeared, as can be seen in the image.Housing with gasket residues
+Once the test was completed, the system was disassembled and it was observed that, in the housings where the parts without anti-extrusion ring were installed, gasket remains appeared, as can be seen in the image.Housing with gasket residues

 Share this content